 - Do NOT take more than the recommended dose, change your dose, or stop taking lamivudine solution without checking with your doctor.

 - Lamivudine solution does not stop the spread of HBV to others through blood or sexual contact.
 Do not have any kind of sex without protection (eg, latex or polyurethane condoms) if you have HBV infection.
 Do not share needles, injection supplies, or items like toothbrushes or razors.
 Talk with your health care provider about ways to prevent the spread of HBV to others.

 - Diabetes patients - Lamivudine solution contains sucrose and may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- LAB TESTS, including liver and kidney function tests, may be performed while you use lamivudine solution.
+- Lab tests may be performed while you use lamivudine solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using lamivudine solution while you are pregnant.
 Lamivudine solution is found in breast milk.
 Do not breast-feed while taking lamivudine solution.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: